-- the wearing of football colours - clothing with slogans that may cause offence (anti-religious, symbolism or political slogans) - clothing which advertises alcohol, tobacco or drugs - clothing which can be deemed unsuitable in terms of health and safety grounds such as shell suits, combat style clothing, dangling earrings, loose fitting clothes particularly in practical classes - articles of clothing that could be deemed to inflict damage on other pupils or be used by others to do so - footwear that may damage flooring.
+- the wearing of football colours - clothing with slogans that may cause offence (anti-religious, symbolism or political slogans) - clothing which advertises alcohol, tobacco or drugs - clothing which can be deemed unsuitable in terms of health and safety grounds such as shell suits, combat style clothing, dangling earrings, loose fitting clothes particularly in practical classes - articles of clothing that could be deemed to inflict damage on other pupils or be used by others to do - footwear that may damage flooring.

-Crosshouse uniform colours for clothing are red and navy blue.
-Primary 1-Primary 7
+The Crosshouse Primary School uniform consists of the colours red and navy blue.

 - White shirt

 - Crosshouse tie (red and navy stripes)

 - Red polo shirt (PE Days)

 - Navy skirt/pinafore

 - Red gingham summer dress

 - Navy trousers (boys and girls)

 - Navy crew neck sweatshirt or cardigan

-- Navy fleece

 - Navy blazer (optional)

 - Waterproof jacket

 - Black/dark outdoor shoes

-- School bag

 - Book bag (optional)

 - Water bottle

 - Black indoor shoes

-- •